Top 10 Cybersecurity Practices Every Business Should Follow in 2025

 6. Train Employees on Cyber Awareness:

-7. Use a Secure Backup Strategy:
+7. Establish a Secure Backup Strategy:

 8. Limit Access to Critical Systems: